Raleigh–Durham International Airport: Recent history

 discount carriers such as Allegiant Air, Southwest Airlines and Frontier Airlines.
 Because of the economic downturn and high fuel prices in 2008, American ended most point to point flights it operated out of the airport.
 Several mainline flights were also dropped and service to other cities was reduced or downgraded.
 Other airlines also cut flights and destinations including United Airlines and US Airways.
+AA moved to London-Heathrow from Gatwick in 2008.
 Also in 2008, the airport was modernized; the current rebuilt Terminal 2 opened, on the site of the old Terminal C that was built in 1987.
-The rebuilt was completed in 2011, and was designed by Fentress Architects.
+The rebuild was completed in 2011, and was designed by Fentress Architects.
+AA Admirals Club moved to Terminal 2 in 2008, with the rest of AA moving operations to that terminal.
+Delta Sky Club opened in 2009, and expanded in 2016.

 By 2010, RDU's traffic began to recover.
 In the first few months of the year, passenger numbers stabilized at RDU, ending the decrease the airport experienced in 2008 and 2009.
 In the first four months of 2010, 2.7 million passengers traveled through RDU.
 Growth was flat compared to the same period a year before, but these signs were positive indicating that the decline was over.
 Airlines at RDU began to add new services to the schedule with both legacy and low-cost carriers significantly increasing service since the early 2010s.
+Terminal 1 was renovated in 2014.
+The US Airways Club merged with the Admiral Club also that year when US Airways merged with AA.
+The airport restarted Paris service, this time to Paris–Charles de Gaulle in 2016 with Delta.